FernandoBasso/devnotes/content/DSA/Bubble Sort (DSA).md

   return xs;
 }
 ```

+The `- i` makes sure the inner loop stops one index before the index that was last sorted and caused the value to bubble up.
+It avoids unnecessary comparisons for elements we know are already sorted.

 Note how we write `len - 1`.
 That is important otherwise when we do `j + 1` we would end up in an out-of-bounds error at the end of the first iteration which would cause different problems in different languages.